 Dental implant tooth replacement in children is usually deferred until their jaw growth is complete.
 There are, however, some instances when a dental implant may be appropriate, such as when it is part of the child’s orthodontic treatment plan.
 Your family dentist or orthodontist can guide you in this instance.

-Contact Bamonte Oral Surgery to find out if you are a candidate for dental implants and the improvements they can bring to your life.
+Contact Bamonte Oral Surgery to find out if you are a candidate for the dental implants we offer to Wexford Pa and the improvements they can bring to your life.